 - The Lean Six Sigma Black Belt theoretical exam consists of 60 multiple choice questions.

 - The duration of the Lean Six Sigma Black Belt exam is 180 minutes.

-- The exams are Open book exams, where a maximum of 2 books are allowed.
+- The exams are open book exams, where a maximum of 2 books are allowed.
 The exercise book is not allowed.

 - A calculator or statistical software (e.g. Minitab) is allowed.

 - You must be able to identify yourself with photographic ID.

 Practical Exam Criteria